Things to Do on an Early Morning in Taipei (Before 10 a.m.)

 Capture of Taipei at sunrise, featuring dramatic skies and iconic skyscrapers, including Taipei 101.

-Taipei isn’t a city that wakes up early.
-Most shops and restaurants don’t open until after 11 a.m. or 11:30 a.m., and the city tends to move at a slower pace in the early hours.
+Most shops and restaurants do not open until late morning, and the city tends to move at a slower pace in the early hours.

 Getting Around By MRT In The Morning

+The Taipei Metro (MRT) operates daily from 6:00 a.m. to midnight.
 To get more info about the MRT stations, routes, and fares, here is the link to its Route Maps in English.

 Bustling MRT entrance in Taipei at night, with urban city life and illuminated architecture.